AdobeDocs/experience-platform.en/help/ingestion/tutorials/map-a-csv-file.md

 ## Next steps

 By following this tutorial, you have successfully mapped a flat CSV file to an XDM schema and ingested it into [!DNL Platform].
 This data can now be used by downstream [!DNL Platform] services such as [!DNL Real-time Customer Profile].
-See the overview for [!DNL Real-time Customer Profile](../../profile/home.md) for more information.
+See the overview for [[!DNL Real-time Customer Profile]](../../profile/home.md) for more information.

 ## Appendix